CVE-2014-0089 - Stored Cross Site Scripting (XSS) on 500 error page

 #3 Updated by Greg Sutcliffe about 3 years ago

 I can't replicate this.
 A bookmark with the example code as name displays correctly on my bookmarks page, performs the search if selected on the Hosts page, and does not trigger the script when loaded - this is true both for admin and a normal user (with view_bookmarks, as tested with Marek's new rbac pr applied).
 Using Firefox 27.0.

 The DB seems to show that no character conversion has occurred during save:

 The HTML of the page confirms it's displaying them safely:

 <td><a class=" disabled" disabled="disabled" href="#" onclick="; return false;"><script>alert('xss')</script></a></td>

 Just for fun I applied the attached patch anyway, and confirmed the all same behaviour and results, so the patch doesn't change anything, as far as I can tell.

-#4 Updated by Ohad Levy almost 3 years ago
+#4 Updated by Ohad Levy about 3 years ago

 the issue is really with the exception 500 page, as the exception is treated as html safe.

 every other place that you can generate an exception based on input will have this issue.